Return to Index

 - Avoid cotton or cotton blends because they absorb moisture.
 Look for moisture-wicking material that keeps sweat off your body.

-- Gloves, facemask, goggles, hiking socks, knee-high gaiters (keep the snow out of your boots), and a hat will help ward off the cold.
+- Gloves, sunglasses to protect your eyes, hiking socks, knee-high gaiters (keep the snow out of your boots), and a hat will help ward off the cold.

 - Layer and dress according to the weather so you are comfortable and able to move freely.